NFSA/python-mfclient/README.md

 # python-mfclient
 A (unofficial) Mediaflux client library written in python.
-It includes the API to:
-* connect to Mediaflux server
-* upload local file to Mediaflux
-* download asset (file) from Mediaflux
+It provides the API that enables users to connect to Mediaflux server and execute any service/command to manage data in Mediaflux, such as
-* retrieve/update asset metadata in Mediaflux
+  * get/set asset metadata
+  * download/upload/search data

+### Limitations
+This client library is unofficial.
+Arcitecta, the Vendor of the Mediaflux software DOES NOT provide any support for this library.
+And this library has following limitations compared with the official Mediaflux Java Client API.
+  * the python-client does not do connection pooling
+  * the python-client does not support cluster I/O
+  * the python-client does not provide `retry` option

 ### 1. Quick Start